Major Initiatives

 Sustainability Guidelines for Suppliers

-To work together throughout the supply chain to realize a sustainable society, we distribute the Sustainability Guidelines for Suppliers, which describe our requirements for suppliers related to safety, human rights, labor practices, the environment, compliance and other topics, to suppliers while thoroughly informing them about the content.
-In May 2023, we made revisions to the guidelines, such as adding provisions on cybersecurity.
-We inspect suppliers’ compliance with the guidelines by performing checks, encouraging them to perform a self-inspection using a checklist and following up on their efforts.
-Through these checks, we have confirmed that all suppliers comply with the guidelines.
-Moreover, through a periodic check on commodity items of concern, such as conflict minerals, we strive to maintain healthy transactions and reinforce a related structure throughout the supply chain.
+To work together throughout the supply chain to realize a sustainable society, we distribute the Sustainability Guidelines for Suppliers, which describe our requirements for suppliers related to compliance, human rights, the environment, and other topics, to suppliers while thoroughly informing them about the content.
+In April 2023, we made revisions to the guidelines, such as adding provisions on cybersecurity.
+As of January 2025, more than 80% of domestic suppliers have signed in support of the purpose of the guidelines.
+To confirm compliance with the guidelines, we request targeted suppliers to conduct self-assessments using checklists and undergo on-site inspections.
+When risks are identified through these self-assessments and inspections, we request improvements and provide support to help suppliers address them.
+Moreover, through periodic checks and due diligence on commodity items of concern, such as conflict minerals, we strive to maintain healthy transactions and reinforce a related structure throughout the supply chain.

 Reinforcing Relationships with Suppliers